andreoliveiraalves/andreoliveiraalves/README.md

 🌱 I'm currently looking into getting into the professional world, and make it has a front-end, back-end or full-stack developer.
 Focused on improving my Javascript knowledge right now.

+⚡ About me and some soft skills:

+                🌐  Can communicate and express fluently on English/Portuguese.
+                🧑‍💼  Good at: Teamwork, Decision Making, Conflict Resolution, Critical Thinking, Empathy and Problem Solving.
+                🏃‍♂️  Hobbies: Literature, Music, Movies, Traveling, Going Out.

+📫 Feel free to contact me at 40190054@esmad.ipp.pt
   Technologies:

 <div align="center">